openstack-archive/fuel-plugin-vmware-dvs/docs/install_guide/configure.rst

    .. image:: _static/nodes-vmware.png

 #.
 Open the *Networks* tab of the Fuel Web UI and chose the *Other* subtab.
 Select the
-   *Neutron VMware DVS ML2 plugin* checkbox and specify the Cluster to VDS mapping :
+   *Neutron VMware DVS ML2 plugin* checkbox

    .. image:: _static/settings.png